openxc/vi-firmware/docs/config/reference.rst

 The attributes of each message object are:

+``bus``
-``bus`` - The name of one of the previously defined CAN buses where this message can be found.
+  The name of one of the previously defined CAN buses where this message can be found.

+``bit_numbering_inverted`` (optional)
-``bit_numbering_inverted`` - (optional, defaults to the value of the mapping, then default of the message set) This flag controls the default :ref:`bit numbering <bit-numbering>` for the signals in this message.
+  This flag controls the default :ref:`bit numbering <bit-numbering>` for the signals in this message.
+Defaults to the value of the mapping, then default of the message set.

+``signals``
-``signals`` - A list of CAN signal objects (described in the :ref:`signal` section) that are in this message, with the name of the signal as the key.
+  A list of CAN signal objects (described in the :ref:`signal` section) that are in this message, with the name of the signal as the key.
 If this is a database-backed mappping, this value must match the signal name in the database exactly - otherwise, it's an arbitrary name.

+``name`` (optional)
-``name`` - (optional) The name of the CAN message - this is not required and has no meaning in code, it can just be handy to be able to refer back to an original CAN message definition in another document.
+  The name of the CAN message - this is not required and has no meaning in code, it can just be handy to be able to refer back to an original CAN message definition in another document.

+``handlers`` (optional)
-``handlers`` - (optional) An array of names of functions that will be compiled with the firmware and should be applied to the entire raw message value (see :ref:`message-handlers`).
+  An array of names of functions that will be compiled with the firmware and should be applied to the entire raw message value (see :ref:`message-handlers`).

+``enabled`` (optional)
-``enabled`` - (optional, true by default) Enable or disable all processing of a CAN message.
+  Enable or disable all processing of a CAN message.
 By default, a message is enabled.
 If this flag is false, the CAN message and all its signals will be left out of the generated source code.
+Defaults to ``true``.

+``max_frequency`` (optional)
-``max_frequency`` - (default: 0, no limit) If sending raw CAN messages to the output interfaces, this controls the maximum frequency (in Hz) that the message will be process and let through.
+  If sending raw CAN messages to the output interfaces, this controls the maximum frequency (in Hz) that the message will be process and let through.
 The default value (``0``) means that all messages will be processed, and there is no limit imposed by the firmware.
 If you want to make sure you don't miss a change in value even when rate limiting, see the ``force_send_changed`` attribute.
+Defaults to 0 (no limit).

+``max_signal_frequency`` (optional)
-``max_signal_frequency`` - (default: 0, no limit) Setting the max signal frequency at the message level will cascade down to all of the signals within the message (unless overridden).
+  Setting the max signal frequency at the message level will cascade down to all of the signals within the message (unless overridden).
 The default value (``0``) means that all signals will be processed, and there is no limit imposed by the firmware.
 See the ``max_frequency`` flag documentation for the signal mapping for more information.
 If you want to make sure you don't miss a change in value even when rate limiting, see the ``force_send_changed_signals`` attribute.
+Defaults to 0 (no limit).

+``force_send_changed`` (optional)
-``force_send_changed`` - (default: ``true``) Meant to be used in conjunction with ``max_frequency``, if this is true a raw CAN message will be sent regardless of the given frequency if the value has changed (when using raw CAN passthrough).
+  Meant to be used in conjunction with ``max_frequency``, if this is true a raw CAN message will be sent regardless of the given frequency if the value has changed (when using raw CAN passthrough).
+Defaults to ``true``.

+``force_send_changed_signals``
-``force_send_changed_signals`` - (default: ``false``) Setting this value on a message will cascade down to all of the signals within the message (unless overridden).
+  Setting this value on a message will cascade down to all of the signals within the message (unless overridden).
 See the ``force_send_changed`` flag documentation for the signal mapping for more information.
+Defaults to ``false``.

 .. _message-handlers: